 Brazilian study shows how small changes on farms can lower stress levels of cattle.
+Stress-free cows are happy cows.

 Corrals are used on livestock farms around the world to round up the animals when they need to be weighed or vaccinated.
-Setting up these corrals so that the cow has nothing to be paranoid about makes the cows far less likely to have a mental and be hard to handle.
+Setting up these corrals so that the cow has nothing to be paranoid about makes the cows far less likely to go mental and be hard to handle.

 So what makes a cow jumpy and hard to manage?
 Splashes of colour, water puddles, noisy interactions, dogs and cattle prods.
 Things that pretty much everyone is nervous of.
 Getting rid of these factors can dramatically reduce the cattle’s experience of stress.